f5devcentral/f5-big-iq-lab/docs/class6/module1/lab4.rst

 ------------------------------------------------------------------
 F5 Networks and Venafi have partnered to provide a tightly-integrated solution for certificate and key management.
 Managing Venafi certificate requests through BIG-IQ automates laborious processes and reduces the amount of time you have to spend requesting and distributing certificates and keys to your managed devices.

 More information in `BIG-IQ Knowledge Center`_.

 .. _`BIG-IQ Knowledge Center`: https://techdocs.f5.com/en-us/bigiq-7-1-0/integrating-third-party-certificate-management.html

+See `Class 1 Module 2 Lab 2.11`_ to run the same lab fully automated using Ansible!

+.. _Class 1 Module 2 Lab 2.11: /class1/module2/lab11.html

 Also: